PlusOneSoftware/ModularComponents/README.md

 `ModularActivity`, `ModularFragmentActivity`, `ModularFragment` and `ModularSupportFragment` are provided in the library to extend from.

-`CustomModuleController` (which the Activity and Fragment controllers extends from) also providers a way to register callbacks to custom events.
+`CustomModuleController` (which the Activity and Fragment controllers extends from) also provides a way to register callbacks to custom events.

 Example
 ------